Non-Space Systems Operations – Service to aviation

 - Local scintillation indices S4 & σφ Toulouse

-- S4 maps (northern Europe)
+- S4 and Err(S4) nowcast modelled maps

-Aircraft Effects and Radiation Exposure: Data Archives
+Aircraft Effects and Radiation Exposure

 AVIDOS 2.0 is an online, informational and educational software for the assessment of cosmic radiation exposure at flight altitudes.
 AVIDOS 2.0 performs assessment of cosmic radiation due to galactic cosmic radiation and attempts to nowcast radiation exposure due to solar energetic particles.
 AVIDOS 2.0 uses real-time data from Oulu neutron monitor station and real-time alerts from GLE-alerting service ANeMoS.